*Updated: August 31, 2019*

-The advent of the Internet gave rise to third party processors to facilitate the sending of money online.
-Known as “electronic wallets”, or eWallets, these accounts are linked directly to a savings account or checking account and money can be added or withdrawn with a click or tap.
-By using an eWallet, maintaining an online bankroll is as easy as peeling bills off a knot of cash at a real life craps table.
-Sadly, there are almost no eWallets who allow you to use their services to transfer funds to betting websites so you should just adopt a new method now.
+The adoption of the Internet gave rise to third party processors to facilitate the sending of money online to pay for things from any corner of the world.
+Known as “electronic wallets” or eWallets, these providers are linked directly to a savings or checking account and funds can be added or withdrawn with a click or tap.
+When Americans were allowed to use them back in the early 2000s, maintaining an online bankroll at a casino was as easy as peeling bills off a knot of cash at a real life craps table.

-There are numerous benefits to using eWallets but the most important one is that funds are available instantly, just like they are with credit cards or bank wire transfers.
-However, the transaction costs are much lower and fees are rarely imposed for deposits – although most places will charge a small amount for withdrawals.
-Electronic wallets carry money around the Internet safely and securely, and most importantly for gamblers: no personal information is transmitted to the operator.
+There are numerous benefits to using eWallets but the most important one is that the process is over quickly and they’re a lot faster than bank wire transfers.
+The costs are much lower and fees are rarely imposed for depositing, although the majority of places will certainly charge a small amount for withdrawals.
+Electronic wallets carry money around the Internet safely and securely, and of utmost importance for players: no personal information is shared with the operator.

-There are dozens and dozens of eWallets available around the world today, with most focusing on specific countries in order to provide a high level of customer service.
-This also allows them to build strong relationships with local banks which makes executing financial transactions much easier and cheaper, which of course sees benefits trickle down to individual customers.
+There are hundreds of different options available globally, most focusing on specific countries in order to provide a high level of customer service and not run afoul of strange rules.
+This allows them to build strong relationships with local banks which makes executing financial transactions much easier and cheaper, benefits that trickle down to individual members.

-All of this currently means nothing to Americans and Canadians who want to gamble online because depositing at an online casino with PayPal is not possible whatsoever.
-Customers in Europe and Asia and most of the 203 countries where the eWallet operates can however, enjoying the stellar reputation and 100% guarantee against unauthorized payments provided by PayPal to fund gambling activity.
+All of this currently means nothing to Americans who want to gamble online because depositing at a U.S. online casino with PayPal is not possible whatsoever.
+Customers in Europe and Asia and most of the 203 countries where the eWallet does business can however, enjoying their stellar reputation and 100% guarantee against unauthorized activity.

-The lack of access to American and Canadian online gambling customers for PayPal may be an inconvenience but it was far worse for NETeller who used to process around 80% of all payments to online casinos in the United States market in 2006 when the American government cracked down on igambling.
-For starters, all money in U.S. accounts was frozen and founders John David Lefebvre and Stephen Eric Lawrence, both Canadian citizens, were arrested and charged with money laundering.
+The lack of access to American clientele for PayPal may be an inconvenience but it was far worse for NETeller who used to process around 80% of all payments to betting websites in the United States in 2006 when the government cracked down on the industry.
+For starters, the balances in those accounts were frozen and founders John David Lefebvre and Stephen Eric Lawrence, both Canadian citizens, were arrested and charged with money laundering.

-Vouchers are also a method of third party processing where the conduit of money between gambler and online casino is a retail outlet and not a bank account.
-The voucher is a slip of paper imprinted with a PIN code that is accepted by online vendors and many casinos.
-The PIN code contains no personal information and no information is required to purchase the voucher so this is the most anonymous way to gamble online that has yet been devised.
-It is as fast and secure as the PIN code.
+Money vouchers are another method of third party processing where the conduit of transfers between customer and operator is a retail outlet and not a bank account.
+The voucher is a slip of paper imprinted with a PIN code accepted by internet vendors and many betting websites.
+The PIN code contains no personal information and no information is required to purchase the voucher so it’s almost anonymous.
+It’s both fast and secure.

-Vouchers are popular in Europe and the two biggest players are Paysafecard, a global player with 450,000 sales outlets, and Ukash, the dominant provider in the British market.
-Paysafecard uses a 16-digit PIN code and Ukash employs a 19-digit-PIN code.
-Vouchers are sold in pre-set denominations in amounts under $100.
-So to make larger deposits will require many vouchers.
-This and the lack of convenience are the main drawbacks of using a voucher; each voucher is for one-time use and withdrawals cannot be placed on a voucher.
+Vouchers are popular in Europe, two of the biggest being Paysafecard, a global player with 450,000 sales outlets, and Ukash, the dominant provider in the British market.
+The former uses a 16-digit PIN code while the latter employs a 19-digit-PIN code and they’re sold in pre-set denominations in amounts under $100.
+Therefore, if someone wants to move a large chunk of bankroll they’ll have to get numerous vouchers.